tan-zhuoting/Final-Project/README.md

 Here are the problems I encountered:
 - [x] Too many functional groups to assign: solved by reading in info from fromatted data files
 - [x] Console display not showing correct charcters: solved by using `system("chcp 65001")`
-- [x] Dealing with overllaping intervals: details in `IRResolver`
+- [x] Dealing with overllaping intervals: solved by using `std::set` and separating the intervals and recursive insert. details in `IRResolver`
-- [x] Empty to quit feature in main function could not work: solved by
+- [x] Empty to quit feature in main function could not work: solved by moving around the `cin.clear()`
-- [x] Visual Studio solution does not run the correct version of my file: solved by online tutorial: revert and rebuild
+- [x] Visual Studio solution does not run the correct version of my file: solved by online tutorial: revert and rebuild.
-- [ ] Messed up version control and made some commits that excluded the change in some files: eventually merged back, but will definitely be careful next time.
+- [ ] Messed up version control and made some commits that excluded the change in some files: eventually I was able to merge back by copy/pasting from history.
+Will definitely be careful next time.
-- [ ] Qt creator not working for my project files, don't know why and still could not fix this issue
+- [ ] Qt creator not working for my project files, don't know why and still could not fix this issue.

 ## Progress Log and Updates
 ### Day 1